nicholas-moger/CDM-Resources/GetStartedNow/EnvironmentSetup/Windows/DRR_BUILD_ENVIRONMENT_README_WINDOWS.md

 ### 3. Install Node.js

-1. Download Node.js 22.14.0 from: https://nodejs.org/
+1. Download Node.js LTS from: https://nodejs.org/
-2. Download the Windows Installer (.msi) for version 22.14.0
+2. Download the Windows Installer (.msi) - LTS version recommended
-3. Run the installer and follow the installation wizard
+3. Run the installer and follow the installation wizard (no admin rights needed)
 4. Verify installation by opening a new PowerShell window and running:
    ```powershell
    node --version
    npm --version
    ```

-## Automated Installation
+## Installation Helper Script

-For automated installation, use the provided PowerShell script:
+For guided installation assistance, use the provided PowerShell script:

 ```powershell
 .\INSTALL_DRR_PREREQUISITES.ps1